 3 STAGES OF DIGITALIZATION

-Digitalization is being adopted by the metals industry worldwide and Primetals Technologies is developing and implementing new digital innovations for aluminum producers.
-As the capacity of computers and networks increase, big data applications have become a reality and can now be used to advance aluminum-production technologies.
-Primetals Technologies is currently exploring the application of AI algorithms, specifically machine learning and deep learning, for application in aluminum-rolling technologies.
+Digitalization is being adopted by the metals industry worldwide and Primetals Technologies is developing and implementing new digital innovations for aluminium producers.
+As the capacity of computers and networks increase, big data applications have become a reality and can now be used to advance aluminium-production technologies.
+Primetals Technologies is currently exploring the application of AI algorithms, specifically machine learning and deep learning, for application in aluminium-rolling technologies.

 The digitalization experts at Primetals Technologies see digital transformation as a phased transition that should be made in partnership with their customers.
 The transition comprises three main stages: